FrankVeenstra/EvolvingModularRobots_Unity/README.md

 ## 1 Prerequisites

-This project requires `Python v3.7 <= v3.9` (3.9.16 for a specific version that works) and `mlagents v0.29.0`.
-(Note that currently the project is sensitive to using packages of different versions).
+This project requires Python version >= `3.10.1`, <=`3.10.12` and `mlagents v1.08`.

 You can use this project either with precompiled executables, or you can make your own executables using the Unity Editor.
 You can use the precompiled executables if you don't want to change anything in the simulator and would like to use one of the example environments.
 Precompiled executables can be download from: [https://www.mn.uio.no/ifi/english/research/groups/robin/events/Tutorials/Tutorial%20-%20Artificial%20Life%20-%202023/unity-builds/](https://www.mn.uio.no/ifi/english/research/groups/robin/events/Tutorials/Tutorial%20-%20Artificial%20Life%20-%202023/unity-builds/).
-The executables can be run on windows and linux (macOS is being tested).
+The executables can be run on windows and linux (macOS can have issues).

-If the user would like to change details of the simulator (e.g. to adjust the physics, change the environment or change the modules) or by downloading and installing the package for Unity.
-The latter approach requires `Unity version 2022` and `Unity MLAgents version 2.0.1`.
-The package used for this project can be found in the unity_package folder of this repository.
+To adjust the physics, environment or modules, the UnityPackage folder contains a unity package that can be [imported into Unity](https://docs.unity3d.com/Manual/AssetPackagesImport.html).
+The latter approach requires `Unity version >= 2022` and `Unity MLAgents version 1.08`.

 ## 2 Installation

-This project can be run through (1) the Unity `editor`, or (2) a standalone application that can simulate robots without editor functionality.
-The first approach should be used for developing and debugging any algorithms in Unity, while the second can be used for deploying experiments using the Unity package.
+This project can be run through (1) a standalone application that can simulate robots without editor functionality, or (2) the Unity `editor`.
+The first approach can be used for testing the evolutionary algorithms.
+The second approach should be used for developing and debugging environments/robot modules in Unity.

 ---